-We believe our Sequencing Engine imparts certain unique capabilities to our products, including high accuracy, speed, flexibility and scale.
-To demonstrate these attributes, we are targeting certain performance metrics, including cycle times for each base, accuracy for base reads, quality scores and the number of independent flow cells that can run concurrently.
-While we have preliminarily achieved certain of these metrics in early testing, we have not yet achieved certain of these metrics in our beta pilot program.
-If our Sequencing Engine or Integrated Solutions are unable to consistently achieve these key performance metrics, including once commercially deployed, or, if the data supporting our preliminary achievement of certain key performance metrics are incorrect or not viewed favorably by KOLs or potential customers, demand for our G4 Integrated Solution and planned PX Integrated Solution may not develop as anticipated, which could adversely affect our revenue and our results of operations.
+We believe our Sequencing Engine can impart commercially marketable capabilities to our products, including high accuracy, speed, flexibility and scale.
+To successfully commercialize our Integrated Solutions, we are targeting certain performance metrics, including cycle times for each base, accuracy for base reads, quality scores and the number of independent flow cells that can run concurrently.
+While we have preliminarily achieved certain of our targeted metrics for our G4 Integrated Solution in early testing, we have not yet achieved certain targeted metrics and, as a result, we will need to continue our product development efforts and enhance the performance of our G4 Integrated Solution prior to our planned commercial launch.
+If our Sequencing Engine or Integrated Solutions are unable to meet and to consistently achieve these key performance metrics, including once commercially deployed, or, if the data supporting our preliminary achievement of certain key performance metrics are incorrect or not viewed favorably by KOLs or potential customers, demand for our G4 Integrated Solution and planned PX Integrated Solution may not develop as anticipated, which could adversely affect our revenue and our results of operations.